 The Fund's investment strategy permits stock lending subject to specific approval.
-The income earned by the fund through stock lending was £109,916 (£126,800 in 2021/22).
-Currently the Fund has total quoted equities of £40.6m on loan (£35.8m on 31 March 2022).
+The income earned by the fund through stock lending was $\pounds 109,916$ ($\pounds 126,800$ in 2021/22).
+Currently the Fund has total quoted equities of $\pounds 40.6m$ on loan.
 These equities continue to be recognised in the Fund's financial statements.
 No liabilities are associated with the loaned assets.